LaurenzV/krilla/crates/krilla/src/configure/PDF_UA1.md

 7.21.7
 - krilla always includes the `ToUnicode` entry with corresponding mappings. 🟢
-- krilla will fail export if 0, U+FEFF or U+FFEE is included. 🟢
+- krilla will fail export if 0, U+FEFF or U+FFFE is included. 🟢

 7.21.8
 - krilla will fail export if the .notdef glyph is included. 🟢

+# 8 Reader Requirements

+- Not applicable to krilla as a writer. -

+# 9 Assistive Technology Requirements

+- Not applicable to krilla as a writer. -